-Our research has proven that if there is one facet of a diet program that is very difficult or concerning (food restrictions, too many dieter complaints, poor BBB rating) the odds of long-term weight loss success are slim.
-So, if The Virgin Diet does in fact lead to a high number of dieter complaints, this could be a deal breaker.
+Our research has proven that if there is one facet of a diet program that is very difficult or concerning (food restrictions, too many dieter complaints, poor BBB rating) the odds of long-term weight-loss success are slim.
+So, if The Virgin Diet does in fact leave readers unhappy, this could be a deal breaker.

-No clinical studies or science are mentioned with The Virgin Diet.
-In other words, this weight loss program is not backed by solid scientific research.
+No clinical studies are mentioned with The Virgin Diet.
+In other words, this weight-loss program is not backed by solid scientific research.
 At DietSpotlight, we really need to see some published science that supports the diet product or program we’re reviewing.

-If you’d like to get rid of more weight, then we suggest a diet program or product that is supported by real clinical research, does not require a lot of food restrictions and is backed by plenty of customer testimonials.
+If you’d like to get rid of more weight, then we suggest a diet program or product that is clinically tested, does not require a lot of food restrictions and is backed by plenty of customer testimonials.

-Among the best products we’ve seen in 2015 is one called Leptigen.
-This supplement uses a proprietary blend of four ingredients, which have been shown in documented scientific research to encourage fat loss and boost metabolism.
-Furthermore, we can’t find any complaints of harmful adverse effects and user comments posted online indicate people are seeing real results.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+This supplement uses a proprietary blend of four ingredients, which have been shown to possibly encourage fat loss and boost metabolism.
+Furthermore, user comments posted online indicate people are seeing real results.

 The makers of Leptigen are so excited about their product they’re offering a Special Trial Offer, which is very reassuring.